ajclarkson/ajclarkson.co.uk/www/about/index.md

 {% picture ajclarkson.jpg class="avatar" %}

-My PhD takes up a huge portion of my time at the minute.
-Time that is spent delving through Computer Vision problems, and looking at new ways we can deliver content into often unpredicatble and unstable Augmented Reality environments.

-When I'm not working on that I'm usually pushing pixels around the web, smudging pencil sketches, or worrying about gaining an extra millisecond of efficiency out of some code.
+You can usually find me pushing pixels around the web, smudging pencil sketches, or worrying about gaining an extra millisecond of efficiency out of some code.
 When I do manage to break free from my computer, I get out cycling or disappear into my kitchen and brew up some craft beer.

+I've just submitted my Ph.D. in Computer Science, proposing a new way of delivering content into Augmented Reality environments &mdash; inspired by my focus on content in all aspects of design and development.

 ## Social Lurkings